vega/altair/doc/user_guide/marks/point.rst

 Point
 ~~~~~
 ``point`` mark represents each data point with a symbol.
-Point marks are commonly used in visualizations like scatterplots.
+Point marks are commonly used in visualizations like scatter plots.

 Point Mark Properties
 --------------------